With their two boys already in their teens, this couple received a big surprise—and is welcoming the chance to do it all over again.

 After a blissful pregnancy at nearly 40 years of age, our third son joined our family in February of this year.
 Today we are the very proud parents of three beloved boys: Ben is fifteen, Jackson is thirteen, and Matthew is nearly five months old.
 I think we all agree that his arrival was the very thing we never knew our family needed, and now I can barely remember what life was like before he joined us.

 Don’t get me wrong; there are definitely some challenges that come with such a large age difference.
 For example, Friday nights in the Scott household usually include a midnight run to the movie theater to pick up the 15-year-old, a 3 a.m. feeding for the twenty-week-old, and a deep longing (on my part!) for the 13-year-old’s ability to sleep for twelve hours without interruption.
 Matthew’s “witching hour” is usually when we’re trying to eat dinner —a daily ritual we had practically perfected—and I often find myself pacing the living room with a baby strapped to my chest, starring longingly at everyone else fortunate enough to be eating.
 Our minivan is too small for a car seat, stroller and teenage hockey bags.
+We’re going to have to look into a travel system with a combo of a stroller and a car seat.
+I hear sites like www.strollerbuzz.com/best-car-seat-stroller-combos do good reviews on these types of things.
 We’re going to need to upsize our house before the baby gets into a bed.
 And now I work from home with a pint-sized, nap-resistant, blue-eyed assistant, instead of alone with the dog, like I have for the past four years.

 It sounds complicated and messy, and to a certain extent it is, but last month when I was quizzing Ben on verb conjugations in preparation for a French exam, he looked at me and said that life hadn’t changed much since the baby was born, and he was really glad that Matthew was here.
 I took that as a compliment because all we wanted was for this change in our family to be a smooth transition for the older boys, and if they feel that life is trekking along like normal, then I have to assume we’re succeeding in our goal.